 This report is provided by TD Economics.
-It is for information purposes only and may not be appropriate for other purposes.
+It is for informational and educational purposes only as of the date of writing, and may not be appropriate for other purposes.
+The views and opinions expressed may change at any time based on market or other conditions and may not come to pass.
+This material is not intended to be relied upon as investment advice or recommendations, does not constitute a solicitation to buy or sell securities and should not be considered specific legal, investment or tax advice.
 The report does not provide material information about the business and affairs of TD Bank Group and the members of TD Economics are not spokespersons for TD Bank Group with respect to its business and affairs.
 The information contained in this report has been drawn from sources believed to be reliable, but is not guaranteed to be accurate or complete.
-The report contains economic analysis and views, including about future economic and financial markets performance.
+This report contains economic analysis and views, including about future economic and financial markets performance.
 These are based on certain assumptions and other factors, and are subject to inherent risks and uncertainties.
 The actual outcome may be materially different.
-The Toronto-Dominion Bank and its affiliates and related entities that comprise TD Bank Group are not liable for any errors or omissions in the information, analysis or views contained in this report, or for any loss or damage suffered.
+The Toronto-Dominion Bank and its affiliates and related entities that comprise the TD Bank Group are not liable for any errors or omissions in the information, analysis or views contained in this report, or for any loss or damage suffered.